fragmetric-labs/fragmetric-contracts/tools/README.md

 - other all operation methods
 - playground(? .. = REPL + wrapper functions (?) for testing and operation? or just into sdk?)
 - fragSOL, fragJTO playgrounds...
-- snapshot feature for some stuffs.. for fixture based testin
+- snapshot feature for some stuffs.. for fixture based testing
 - testing/playground migration...
 - update keychain stuff.. and aws secret.. readme..
 - migrate `restaking`, `lib`, `../keypairs`, `../idls`, `../cpis`